Catholic Church in Laos

 The Catholic Church in Laos is part of the worldwide Catholic Church, under the spiritual leadership of the pope in Rome.
-The Catholic Church is officially recognized by the Lao Front for National Construction.
+The Catholic Church is officially recognized by the government.

 Hierarchy

 There are no dioceses in the country.
 Rather, Laos is divided into four Apostolic Vicariates, which are pre-diocesan jurisdictions that are entitled to a titular bishop and are exempt, i.e., directly subject to the Holy See and its missionary Congregation for the Evangelization of Peoples.
 The four vicariates are: